bobbybudnick/SFS-Infrastructure/README.md

 17. Pi 4 slow media write failure
 USB 3 flash drive - as low as 13 MB per second - had samba file copy errors also
 High end micro SD - as low as 34 MB per second
-Apparently the peformance of a usb 3 ssd is much greater with the pi 4
+Apparently the peformance of a USB 3 SSD is much greater with the Pi 4
-This would present usb power problems with the current configuration
+This would present USB power problems with the current configuration
 This is somewhat more costly
 This would mean finding the exact model that would work properly
 Also not convinced it would be perfectly without errors